ambonvik/cimba/docs/background.rst

 execution.
 This is system-dependent C code, function ``cmi_coroutine_context_init`` in `src/port/x86-64/linux/cmi_coroutine_context.c <https://github.com/ambonvik/cimba/blob/main/src/port/x86-64/linux/cmi_coroutine_context.c>`_ and
-`src/port/x86-64/windows/cmi_coroutine_context.c <https://github
+`src/port/x86-64/windows/cmi_coroutine_context.c <https://github.com/ambonvik/cimba/blob/main/src/port/x86-64/windows/cmi_coroutine_context.c>`_.
-.com/ambonvik/cimba/blob/main/src/port/x86-64/windows/cmi_coroutine_context.c>`_.
 Basically, it fakes the stack frame that a function would see when executing normally on the new stack, with the trampoline at its return address, and then transfers control into the new coroutine.
 This starts executing the trampoline function, which in turn starts the actual coroutine function as described above.

-This machinery is hidden from the user application, which only needs to provide a coroutine function using the ``yield()``, ``resume()``, and ``transfer()`` primitives to run this as either asymmetric or symmetric coroutines.
+This machinery is hidden from the user application which only needs to provide a coroutine function using the ``yield()``, ``resume()``, and/or ``transfer()`` primitives to run either asymmetric or symmetric coroutines.
 The coroutine function prototype is ``void *(cmi_coroutine_func)(struct cmi_coroutine *cp, void *context)``, i.e., a function that takes a pointer to a coroutine (itself) and a ``void *`` to some user application-defined context as arguments and returns a ``void *``.
 For even more flexibility, we also allow the user application to define what ``exit()`` function to be called if/when the coroutine function returns.
-This may seem like an intricate way of calling that exit function indirectly by returning from the coroutine function instead of just calling it directly, but as we will see, we will use that feature at the next higher level.
+This may seem like an intricate way of calling the exit function indirectly by returning from the coroutine function instead of just calling it directly, but as we will see, we will use that feature at the next higher level.